sfluegel05/metaNNvis/results/report.md

 onnx2keras.

-This choice differs from the original project plan to use the [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow) library provided by ONNX.
-However, it turned out that the output of onnx-tensorflow is not compatible with the introspection methods.
-Instead of a regular TensorFlow model, onnx-tensorflow returns a `SavedModel` instance which can incorporates basic functions of a TensorFlow model, but not the full functionality required by Captum methods.
+This choice differs from the original project plan to use the [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow) library provided by ONNX because it turned out that the output of onnx-tensorflow is not compatible with the introspection methods.
+Instead of a regular TensorFlow model, onnx-tensorflow returns a `SavedModel` instance which incorporates basic functions of a TensorFlow model, but not the full functionality required by Captum methods.
 Another candidate for the ONNX to TensorFlow conversion was the [onnx2keras](https://github.com/gmalivenko/onnx2keras) library developed by Grigory Malivenko.
 It got rejected because it was incompatible with the ONNX models produced by torch.onnx.